On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Consistency of intermediate energies within the Riemann fan

 to simplify the notations hereafter.
 In the meantime, both $(\Delta B_{y})^n_{i-\frac{1}{2}}$ and $(\Delta E^{\text{b}})^n_{i-\frac{1}{2}}$ are zero and not discussed, and thus the subscript $i+\frac{1}{2}$ in Eq.~(\ref{eq:deltaBE}) can be omitted, without causing confusion.
 As we only discuss one forward Euler step, the superscript $n$ of $\Delta E^{\text{b}}$ and $\Delta B_y$ is also omitted.

-Using again the assumption $S^{\text{m}}\gtrsim 0$, we may calculate the cell centre variables after one forward Euler step.
+Using the assumption $S^{\text{m}}\gtrsim 0$ again, we can calculate the cell centre variables after one forward Euler step.
 Ideally, the updated magnetic energy should be consistent with the updated magnetic field.
 However, while we have

 the updated magnetic energy is